vharitonsky/podb/README.md

 SQL interface for po(gettext) files.

 ## Motivation
 Use po file as a database.
-Can be useful for cli tools, UI interfaces, also for fun.
+Can be useful for cli tools, UI interfaces, data exploration, also for fun.

 ## Supported SQL
 ```